Aloha Wela Wela, Charley Stoddard!

 Stoddard spent the summer of 1891 with Aimée and her second husband Harry Gillig aboard his yacht, the Ramona, with painters Theodore Wores and Julian Rix, publisher of the Argonaut Jerome Hart, composer and Bohemian Club president Joseph Redding, playwrights (and Lambs Club presidents) Clay Greene and Augustus Thomas, and the dashing actor Henry Mygatt Woodruff.

 Aimée Crocker, like Ada Clare before her, connected with Stoddard on many levels.
 They were all sexual outsiders.
 Clare was a single mom who had a child out of wedlock and therefore a fallen woman.
 Stoddard and Crocker were 19th century “perverts” who had unnatural and unrestrained sexual desires.
 Aimée’s second husband Harry Gillig, like Stoddard, preferred the company of men.
+She admitted their marriage was strictly platonic.
+Harry was described in print in code as “ultra-bohemian.”
 Husband and wife were beards for one another.
 Each would never report on the other’s indiscretions.
 They appeared to be a happy, monogamous married couple.
 Stoddard, Aimée, Harry, and Frank Unger (Harry’s companion) went to Hawaii often to enjoy the relaxed morals—and the nearly naked natives—at a time when men in America weren’t allowed to walk on the beach topless.

 Like Charley, Aimée appalled the islands’ missionaries.
 Her antics sometimes made it into Hawaiian scandal sheets.
 When Harry and Aimée were on their original wedding tour and were in Honolulu, the bride made a bet that she would run around the block in her nightgown.
-She won the bet.
-On the run she was accompanied by a Hawaiian string band in bathing suits.
+She not only took on the challenge but invited a Hawaiian string band in bathing suits to accompany her.
 The Cousins’ Society discussed the matter a whole afternoon.
 It was unanimously decided that Aimée could never hope to be saved.
 The missionaries were outraged when the Gilligs, Unger and King Kalākaua emerged from a hotel cottage clad only in their bathing suits and, thus attired, drove to Waikiki beach.
-In April of 1891, a cryptic report in the “On Dit” gossip page claimed that “Frank Unger has been hungering after the forbidden fruit, having strayed into Gillig’s orchard.”

 Sexual morays in fin de siècle America